 About the Author

 Andy Carroll advises staff, trustees, and donors of leanly staffed foundations in leadership, advocacy, and catalytic philanthropy.
 He works to empower more small foundations to leverage their unique position and assets to catalyze change on important issues.
 Andy has an MBA from the University of Michigan Business School and 30 years of experience in management, training, and program development for nonprofit organizations.
-Follow Andy on Twitter.
+Follow him on Twitter @andycarrollexpo, and check out his Catalytic Philanthropy Podcast.